dillydill123/inventory-setups/README.md

 ### Viewing a Setup

 You can view the setup by clicking on the view setups button (the eye icon).
-You can see that your inventory, equipment, spellbook, additional filtered items (explained later) and notes are saved in the setup.
+You can see that your inventory, equipment, spellbook, attack option, additional filtered items (explained later), and notes are saved in the setup.
 Additional ammunition containers like the rune pouch, bolt pouch, and quiver will also be displayed if present.

 ![View Setup](readme_images_and_gifs/view_setup_button.png)